 But, unfortunately, Tropicana Probiotic Juice is NO GOOD FOR YOUR GUT.
 Seriously, not good.
-The idea that putting a few probiotics in a beverage overflowing with sugar is beyond comprehension and what I called health-washing.
+The idea that putting a few probiotics in a beverage overflowing with sugar is beyond comprehension.
+It’s what I call health-washing.

-In fact, Tropicana Probiotic Juice is so loaded with sugar and is terrible for your gut health – quite the opposite of what it was meant to do.
+In fact, Tropicana Probiotic Juice is loaded with sugar and is terrible for your gut health – quite the opposite of what it was created to do.

 Each 8 oz serving contains a whooping 28 grams of sugar to be exact.
 Twenty eight grams of sugar!
 Let that soak in for a minute.

 Guess what sugar does to your body?
-Sugar assaults your gut because it feeds the bad bacteria and allows it to grow and proliferate.
+Sugar assaults your gut because it feeds the bad bacteria and allows the bad bacteria to grow and proliferate.
 Any efforts to repopulate your gut with good bacteria by drinking Tropicana Probiotic Juice is completely null and void when such a beverage is mainly stuffed with sugar.